sdsu-its/book-iclicker-cloud/getting-started.md

 ### 3. Create Course

-From the logged in Course Dashboard, create your first course by clicking the "Add New Course" button.
+Login and create a course by clicking the "Add New Course" button.
 ![software course menu with &quot;create a course&quot; pointed to](https://www.iclicker.com/media/1171/win-cloud-add-course.png)
 To create a course, you must provide your course name, institution name, discipline, and course start and end dates.
 If you are sampling iClicker Cloud and your institution is not in the list, you can use “Demo Institution” \(or if you are Canadian, “Demo Institution Canada”\) as your institution.